-Prior to the end of the second week of classes, you should submit to the department chairperson a syllabus for each course being taught.
+Prior to the end of the second week of classes, you should submit to the department chairperson a syllabus or outline for each course being taught.
 Faculty should distribute a syllabus to students at the first class meeting.
-Every syllabus should follow the current Faculty Senate-approved syllabus template, which includes instructor name, contact information, and office hours; course name and number; student learning outcomes, a listing of course meeting dates and planned activity/assignments for each date; course grading plan with tests and other assignments listed and value toward the final grade of each element; and a current ADA statement (listed below).
-The syllabus template as well as other syllabus resources are available on the Provost's Office website.
-Consult with department chairperson to verify that student learning outcomes are consistent with program expectations.
+Every syllabus should include instructor name, contact information, and office hours; course name and number; student learning outcomes, a listing of course meeting dates and planned activity/assignments for each date; course grading plan with tests and other assignments listed and value toward the final grade of each element; and a current ADA statement (listed below).

 General education courses must also include the appropriate Gen Ed Student Learning Outcomes in the syllabus.

-Guaranteed Transfer (GT Pathways) courses which transfer statewide for general education must include the GT content and core competency information (also available via the Provost's Office Syllabus Resources).
-See the department chairperson for assistance.
+Guaranteed Transfer (GT Pathways) courses which transfer statewide for general education must include the GT content and core competency information.